handsontable/handsontable/docs/next/guides/cell-features/comments.md

 ## Make a comment read-only

 By default, all comments are editable.
-To change this, set the `readOnly` parameter to `true` when adding a comment.
+To change this, set the [`readOnly`](@/api/options.md#comments) configuration option to `true` when adding a comment.
 This example makes the "Tesla" comment attached to a cell read-only, whereas the "Honda" comment attached to another cell is editable.

 ::: example #example2
 ```js